-The scholarship provides a benefit of $4000 to be paid as a lump sum following selection and after semester 1 census date.
+The scholarship provides a benefit of $4000 to be paid as a lump sum following selection and after Semester 1 census date (during April).

 The number of scholarships awarded may vary according to the funding raised in each academic year.
-There are an estimated 41 scholarships available for 2017.
+There are currently an estimated 32 scholarships available for 2018.

 Selection will be based on assessment of the scholarship application and any required supporting documents.
 Applications will be ranked against the criteria and offers made to the applicants who best meet the eligibility criteria.

 Students will need to indicate whether they are a resident in UON on-campus accommodation to be considered for the Student Living Shaping Futures Scholarships.
 At least one of these named scholarships will be offered to an eligible resident of Edwards Hall.

 Interviews may be arranged if required.

 - Faculty of Science

 University of Newcastle